 businesses or freelancers get the benefit of Maximum flexibility

 Charging an hourly rate provides the most flexibility.
-This flexibility might be vital while working on projects that change or evolve.
-As a result, the hourly rate pay system has become the norm for freelancers working on big or complex projects.
+This flexibility might be vital while working on long-term projects that change or evolve.
+As a result, the hourly rate pay rate system has become the norm for freelancers working on big or complex projects.

 Hourly Rate: Cons

 You will see a Downfall in Productivity